PV-Lab/hte_degradation_chamber_gen2/README.md

     - Camera_control_v4.vi: Current standard version.
 Controls the camera and saving of the pictures taken.
     - Note: DCx_Camera_SDK/OtherDrivers/LabVIEW/uc480.NET/uc480_SimpleLive.vi: This standalone vi is included in the ThorLabs SDK and provides live image feed without saving any images.
 It is useful for testing camera settings.
 - Humidity control
-  - Connect the humidity-temperature sensor and Arduino to the laptop according to the instructions in MIT Gen 2 Chamber Build Guide.docx.
+  - Connect the humidity-temperature sensor and Arduino to the laptop according to the instructions in MIT Gen 2 Chamber Build Guide.pdf.
   - Install Arduino programming interface according to the instructions from Arduino.
     - This setup has been implemented for Arduino Uno Rev2 SMD controller.
     - Arduino IDE software available for download: https://www.arduino.cc/en/software